 7 The practice reportedly enjoyed a strong following among soldiers and officers in some northeastern cities while the PRC Navy published copies of Zhuan Falun.
 According to one source, there were 4,000-5,000 Falun Gong "sympathizers" in the PLA air force.
-See David Murphy, "Losing Battle," Far Eastern Economic Review, February 15, 2001.
-See also John Pomfret, "China Takes Measured Steps Against Sect," Washington Post, August 6, 1999.
+See David Murphy, "Losing Battle," Far Eastern Economic Review, Feb.
+15, 2001.
+See also John Pomfret, "China Takes Measured Steps Against Sect," Washington Post, Aug.
+6, 1999.

-but separated from it by 1996.8 Around this time, Li reportedly left China.
+popularity in China.
+In 1992, Li explained his ideas in a book, Zhuan Falun.
+Falun Gong was incorporated into an official organization, the Chinese Qigong Association, in 1993 but separated from it by 1996.8 Around this time, Li reportedly left China.
 Since 1999, Li, who lives with his family outside New York City, has remained in seclusion.
-He has reportedly made occasional, unannounced appearances at Falun Gong gatherings, such as the ones in Anaheim, California, in February 2003 and Washington, D.C., in July 2003.
+He has reportedly made occasional, unannounced appearances at Falun Gong gatherings.
 On January 20, 2004, Master Li was interviewed on a local Chinese television station in New York City.
-Some reports suggest that Li Hongzhi has directed his followers from behind the scenes and that his public statements are interpreted by Falun Gong practitioners as instructions.
+Some reports suggest that Li Hongzhi has directed his followers from behind the scenes and that his public statements are interpreted by many Falun Gong practitioners as instructions.

-The 1999 Demonstrations and PRC Government Responses.
+The 1999 Demonstrations and PRC Government Response.
 On April 25, 1999, an estimated 10,000 to 30,000 Falun Gong practitioners from around China gathered in Beijing to protest the PRC government's growing restrictions on their activities.
 Some adherents presented an open letter to the Party leadership at its residential compound, Zhongnanhai, demanding official recognition and their constitutional rights to free speech, press, and assembly.
-Between May and June 1999, Party leaders were reportedly split on whether to ban Falun Gong and conveyed contradictory messages.9 Premier Zhu Rongji met with a delegation of practitioners and told them that they would not be punished.
+Between May and June 1999, Party leaders were reportedly split on whether to ban Falun Gong and conveyed contradictory messages.9 Premier Zhu Rongji reportedly met with a delegation of practitioners and told them that they would not be punished.
 By contrast, President Jiang Zemin was said to be shocked by the affront to Party authority and ordered the crackdown.
 Jiang was also angered by the apparent ease with which U.S. officials had granted Li Hongzhi a visa and feared U.S. involvement in the movement.
 The government produced circulars forbidding Party members from practicing Falun Gong.
 Security forces collected the names of instructors, infiltrated exercise classes, and closed book stalls selling Falun Dafa literature.
 Tensions escalated as followers engaged in 18 major demonstrations, including occupying a government building in the city of Nanchang and demonstrating in front of China Central Television Station in Beijing.